amler/simple-safari/README.md

 * http://www.raymondcamden.com/2013/5/20/Capturing-camerapicture-data-without-PhoneGap

 # Todos

+1. unit testing: write a test confirming the helper.getDistance function is working
-1. Heather: write condition if you're on the safari detail route and no records are found for the id, trigger the logout route.
+2. Heather: write condition if you're on the safari detail route and no records are found for the id, trigger the logout route.
+3. Addd validation so user can only upload images.
+4. Remove all controls from google maps disable paning
+5. Go throught the pages and get rid of bad copy.
-2. Tasha: Location DEtail viewquerylocation never being fired.
+6. Tasha: Location Detail viewquerylocation never being fired.
-2. Get menu to animate sliding in/out smoothly.
+7. Get menu to animate sliding in/out smoothly.
-3. Add left and top padding to menu.
+8. Add left and top padding to menu.
-4. Add description field to location data, then add description everywhere location is listed.
+9. Add description field to location data, then add description everywhere location is listed.
-5. Install bourbon and clean up scss for browser prefix.
+10. Install bourbon and clean up scss for browser prefix.
-6. Distinguish between subscribed and unsubscribed scavengerhunts in dashboard
+11. Distinguish between subscribed and unsubscribed scavengerhunts in dashboard

 Future Features:
 * Get markers linkable